This is the third – and so far, last – installment of The Black Queen saga. It was first posted back in 2007.

 “Get your filthy lips away from me!” she protested, pushing him away.
 “Do you expect me to forget what happened last night with a display of affection or two?”

-The answer came out rather abruptly intertwined with a fierce look upon her eyes.
+The answer came out rather abruptly intertwined with a fierce look in her eyes.

 “I would have enjoyed it if there had been one…”